Event Correlator (pm_evcorr)

 The pm_evcorr module provides event correlation functionality in addition to the already available NXLog language features such as variables and statistical counters, which can be also used for event correlation purposes.

-• The correlation rules in SEC work with the current time.
-With pm_evcorr it is possible to specify a time field which is used for elapsed time calculation making offline event correlation possible.
+The correlation rules in SEC work with the current time.
+With pm_evcorr it is possible to specify a time field that is used for elapsed time calculation making offline event correlation possible.

 Configuration